List of Korean surnames

 This is a list of Korean surnames, in Hangul alphabetical order.
+See Korean name § Surnames for an explanation.

 The most common Korean surname (particularly in South Korea) is Kim, followed by Lee and Park.
 These three surnames are held by around half of the ethnic Korean population.

 This article uses the most recent South Korean statistics (currently 2015) as the basis.
-No such data is available from North Korea.
+No such data are available from North Korea.

 From 2015 South Korean statistics

 As of 2015, at least 191 distinct surnames in Hangul and 514 distinct surnames in Hanja were in use.